BRITE-REU/programming-workshops/source/workshops/01_linux_bash_scc/bash_scripting.rst

    print_something Mars
    print_something Jupiter

-* Return values
+- Returning values

-Bash functions don’t allow for return values however they allow for a return status
+Bash functions don’t allow for return values, but they do allow for a return status.

 .. code-block:: sh